How to visit Monasterboice the finest High Crosses in Ireland

 Monasterboice – the finest high crosses in Ireland

-Monasterboice (Mainistir Bhuithe) and Kells both 14th-century monastic sites are situated in County Louth which is very close to Dublin and is very easy to find and get to if you have rented a car and are driving.
-Monasterboice is home to several famous high crosses in Ireland which are the finest celtic crosses in the country.
+Monasterboice (Mainistir Bhuithe) Ireland and Kells are both 14th-century monastic sites are situated in County Louth which is very close to Dublin and is very easy to find and get to if you have rented a car and are driving.
+Monasterboice is home to several famous high crosses in Ireland which are the finest Celtic crosses in the country.

-Kells which is near Monasterboice is, of course, the original home of the Book of Kells which is now in Trinity College’s library in Dublin.
+Kells which is near Monasterboice monastery is, of course, the original home of the Book of Kells which is now in Trinity College’s library in Dublin.
 Both locations are relatively close to each other and make a great day trip from Dublin.
-You can also take a trip to Mellifont Abbey which is closely linked to Monasterboice
+You can also take a trip to Mellifont Abbey which is closely linked to Monasterboice, and Kells which is where the Book of Kells was found.

 one of the many high crosses at the cemetery of Monasterboice Ireland